Welcome to Draw Paint Academy! My name is Dan Scott.

 Meet the Rest of the Team

-Meet Chontele and Kobe.
-Chontele adds some much-needed organization to the business and keeps everything moving forward.
 Kobe is our loyal office assistant (though he does not seem to do much other than provide cuddles) and Elora is our wild child.

 If you are new here, then feel free to check out the free articles which I publish about twice a week and make sure you subscribe to my mailing list for updates and exclusive tips.
 You can also see my paintings on the gallery page or on my personal website.